morrownr/8821au-20210708/README.md

 - Mode for 2.4 GHz: For best performance, set "N only" if you no longer use B or G capable devices.

 - Network names: Do not set the 2.4 GHz Network and the 5 GHz Network to the same name.
 Note: Unfortunately many routers come with both networks set to the same name.
-You need to be able to control which network that is in use.
+You need to be able to control which network that is in use so changing the name of one of the networks is recommended.
+Since many IoT devices use the 2.4 GHz network, it may be better to change the name of the 5 GHz network.

 - Channels for 5 GHz: Not all devices are capable of using DFS channels (I'm looking at you Roku.)
 It may be necessary to set a fixed channel in the range of 36 to 48 or 149 to 161 in order for all of your devices to work on 5 GHz.
 (For US, other countries may vary.)